 In addition to updating infrastructures, curbing security concerns, and remaining compliant with industry regulations, another reason why companies focus on IT is survival.
-The modern business landscape is cutthroat, and companies need a proactive approach towards information technology if they want to keep up with the competition.
-With that said, expect more businesses looking into new IT developments such as macro technology, AI-fueled processes, serverless computing, and more.
+The modern business landscape is cutthroat, and companies need a proactive approach to information technology if they want to keep up with the competition.
+With that said, expect more businesses are looking into new IT developments such as macro technology, AI-fueled processes, serverless computing, and more.

 - Only 19% of US companies consider their operational tech as advanced.
 (Advance 2000, 2018)

 - 57% of companies say that leveraging key digital technologies is critical to their operations.
 (Advance 2000, 2018)

 - One of the top CIO goals is to redirect assets from operations to innovations.
 This is why there are businesses looking to create automated and abstracted NoOps IT environments to create serverless computing. ( Deloitte, 2018)